At last, I can just be.

 Hi, I’m Luca Jin-Lin Bartlett.

-I am a Licensed Marriage and Family Therapist (LMFT #132935) living on unceded Chochenyo Ohlone land (Oakland, CA).
+I am a Licensed Marriage and Family Therapist (LMFT #132935) residing on unceded Lisjan Ohlone land (Oakland, CA).
 I use they/them and he/him pronouns.

 With telehealth, I am able to provide therapy to folks all across California.